Composition Date: 2017

 Duration: c.
 3.30′

-This piece was inspired by the astonishment and delight that I felt when I first came across magical phenomenon called ‘Murmuration’, which occurs when hundreds or thousands of starlings fly together in a whirling, ever-changing pattern.
+This piece was inspired by the astonishment and delight that I felt when I first came across the magical phenomenon called ‘Murmuration’, which occurs when hundreds or thousands of starlings fly together in a whirling, ever-changing pattern.
 (See here for a stunning photo.)

 I wondered if it might be possible to compose a short piece that expressed how I felt by capturing something of the ebb-and-flow, the shifting textures, and soaring dynamics of Murmuration.